What are your plans for your 26th birthday?

 Individual Health Insurance

 Additionally, employer-sponsored plans have waiting periods to watch out for while your application gets processed for approval.
 During the time you are pending approval for coverage, it is a good move to purchase a short-term plan in the interim.

-Short-Term Health Insurance
+Short Term Health Insurance

 Also, if you have children and a certain level of income you may qualify for one of your state’s medical assistance programs.
 Medicaid is available in every state, each with its own income limits for different categories of qualifying applicants.
 Don’t be afraid of the ‘Caid!
 Free coverage is always better than none at all.